solvecrew/ExpoNotificationsBundle/README.md

 sourrounding.).
 The first message in the messages array will be delivered to the first token (recipient) in the tokens array.
 And so on.
 Optionally you can provide a `titles` array which holds titles for the notifications.
 Last, you can provide an array of data arrays that will be added to the notification as a JSON object for further handling in the front-end.
 It is important to know, that each notification needs an array as data!
+See the Full Example below for more information.

 The function returns you an array of NotificationContentModel.
 One for each notification that was tried to send.
 Those NotificationContentModels hold all the information about the notification.